 The electric car market is growing rapidly.
 In fact, research by Morgan Stanley shows that one billion electric cars will be on the roads by 2050.
 But on their way to this bright future, electric vehicles (EVs) will have to cope with a lot of issues.
 Lack of charging infrastructure, quick battery wear-down, and special maintenance requirements are just a few of the problems to solve.
-Luckily, electric car software can help.
+Luckily, electric vehicle software can help.

 Research by Morgan Stanley shows that one billion electric cars will be on the roads by 2050.